 A business can purchase items to resell without paying state sales tax.
 The tax liability is passed from the wholesaler or distributor to the retailer, who will then charge sales tax to the end-user of the item.

-Wholesalers and distributors will require a sales tax number and a copy of the buyer’s Maine Resale Certificate.
+Wholesalers and distributors will require a sales tax number and a copy of the buyer’s Maine Resale Certificate (also referred to as a sales tax exemption certificate).
 To qualify, a retailer must have an active Retailer Certificate and report gross sales of $3,000 or more per year.

 If you have questions about the sales tax license, Maine Revenue Services has a guide to sales taxes in Maine or can be contacted by calling 207-624-9693 option 4.